HVA-FRC-3824/RohawkticsScouting2016/README.md

 ### How do I get set up? ###
 The only two things currently needed to work with this project are a git client ([SourceTree](https://www.sourcetreeapp.com/) is recommended if you are unfamiliar with command line) and [Android Studio](https://developer.android.com/sdk/index.html).
 With Android Studio code can be tested using either an emulator or an android device connect via usb.

-* The repository currently uses two git submodules and I am not perfectly sure that these will clone correctly.
+* The repository currently uses three git submodules and I am not perfectly sure that these will clone correctly.
 If they don't then contact me and we will figure it out. - Andrew

 * Also this application will be setup to run on Nexus 7 and Nexus 9 tablets